Lessons learned since posting my salary history publicly

 Just over a year ago, I did something quite "out there", even for me, and I posted my salary history publicly.
 This was accompanied by a blog post to explain why I was doing it, and it's certainly been popular.

 When I first posted it, I made a note to myself to come back in a year, and see whether anything had changed, as well as to look back on some of the events that happened immediately after my posting, as it certainly made life interesting in the month or so following the post.
+I wrote up a lightning talk I did the month after, but this should give a bit more insight on further reflection.

 The usual caveats apply of the fact that this is a personal post, detailing personal experiences, and doesn't represent the views of any employers.
 I have also made efforts to remove a number of key details, which would tell a more realistic story, but are probably best told in person, rather than on the Internet.